VaroJulio/DroneDeliveryService/README.md

 It's a Web API wich target framework is .Net 6.
 The app was developed using visual studio 2022.
 It includes the Domain class library and Swashbuckle as dependencies.

 >## Application
-It's a custom clase library wich target framework is .Net 6.
+It's a custom class library wich target framework is .Net 6.
 The library was developed using visual studio 2022.
 It includes Microsoft.Extensions.Configurations and the Domain class library as dependencies.

 >## Domain
-It's a custom clase library wich target framework is .Net 6.
+It's a custom class library wich target framework is .Net 6.
 The library was developed using visual studio 2022.
 It includes Microsoft.AspNetCore.Http.Extensions, Microsoft.AspNetCore.Http.Features and the Domain class library as dependencies.